feerposser/basic-docker-network-tutorial/readme.md

 The answer is simple.
 In the app.py file, on the mongodb configuration, the "host" attribute need to be set with the database ip address or domain.

-But when we're using Docker in this situation, we do not need to get the ip address and set manually.
+But when we're using Docker in this situation, we do not need to get the ip address and set it manually.
 We can just use the container name as the domain because Docker implements an internal DNS (Domain Name Service) that can handdle everything for us.
-Cool isn't?
+Cool isn't it?

 The tutorial-image generated with the app.py are using "mongo" as the domain name of the database.
 To be able to connect in our mongo container we can fix in two ways:

-1. Stop the tutorial-container, delete his image, update the app.py file to use the name of our container, build the image again and run the container.
+1. Stop the tutorial-container, delete its image, update the app.py file to use the name of our container, build the image again and run the container.
 2. Just stop the mongo container and start it again using "mongo" as the container name.

-As the second solution is more simples for this example, I'll choose this one.
+As the second solution is  simpler for this example, I'll choose this one.

 1. docker stop tutorial-mongo-container
 2. docker run -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=admin -d --network tutorial-network --name mongo mongo